Psychology, B.A.

 PY 330 - Child Development

-Select three (9 credits): Psychology (PY) courses in consultation with the advisor.
+Select two (6 credits): Psychology (PY) courses in consultation with the advisor.

-Psychology, B.A. - Child Development (Traditional Undergraduate Program Only)
+Psychology, B.A. - Child Studies (Traditional Undergraduate Program Only)

 MAJOR REQUIREMENTS